jibrix01/jibrix01/README.md

 # nuqneH!
 - Currently a 2nd year BS Computer Science Student in University of the Philippines: Diliman
 - Interested in applying computer science, data science, machine learning, and statistics in solving problems or questions I find interesting/noteworthy.
-- Currently learning DSA, Software Development, and modelling statistics.
+- Currently learning DSA, Web Development, and more advanced statistical techniques.
 If you can recommend me any good resources for these please feel free to hit me up!
 - Writer!
 I mainly write short stories, novelettes, and poetry.
 Please read my written works if you're interested.
 - Always learning something!